shijl0925/python-sonarqube-api/README.rst

 Compatibility
 =============

-* This package is compatible Python versions 2.7, 3.4, 3.5 and 3.6.
+* This package is compatible Python versions 2.7, 3.3+.
 * Tested with SonarQube v7.9.x Community Edition

 Usage